Uniform & Team History

 “He was my right hand in college,” Pena said after the game.
 “He had been battling cancer for 10 years.
 He was always smiling.
 The only thing that comforts me is I know he’s in a better place, but we’re going to miss him greatly.
 I dedicated this game to his memory and his family.”

 Then-Red Sox first baseman Kevin Youkilis, who played with Greg in the minor leagues, also dedicated the next game in which he played to his former teammate.
-He went 3-for-5 and also hit two home runs.
+He went 3-for-5, including two two home runs.

 “When I pointed to the sky to him when I went to the dugout, that was for him,” Youkilis told reporters.
 “That’s one of those things.
 There are some crazy things that have happened in my life where you always feel there’s somebody out there pushing balls out and doing great things for you.”

-Former Stonehill College star Junior Medina, who played in the game in 2000 and 2001, was the 2013 recipient of the Montalbano Award.
+2013: Junior Medina, Stonehill College.
+Played in the game 2000-01, and again in 2013 as recipient of the Montalbano Award.
 However, he was forced to leave the game when he suffered a hand injury in a home plate collision with Bowdoin College catcher Dan Findley.
+(He was safe at home, he proudly points out.)

 Also worn by:

-University of North Florida righthander Josh Papelbon, younger brother of Red Sox closer Jonathan Papelbon, wore this uniform when he worked a scoreless inning in the ’05 Game.
-From 2001 through 2004, it was worn by Rhode Island College third baseman Brian Trupiano, son of former Red Sox broadcaster Jerry Trupiano, in honor of his grandfather, a lifelong St. Louis Cardinals fan.
-Jaime Quiros (’00) of Boston College went on to play for the Lincoln Salt Dogs of the Independent Northern League.
-Also: Danny Nugent, American International College (’06); Mike DiCato, University of Massachusetts (’07-08); John Farrell, William & Mary (’09); Josh Klimkiewicz, El Paso Diablos (’15); Timmy Dunphy, Brandeis (’16); Matt Nuzzo, Brown University (’17).
+University of North Florida right-hander Josh Papelbon, younger brother of Red Sox closer Jonathan Papelbon, wore this uniform when he worked a scoreless inning in the ’05 game.
+From 2001 through 2004, it was worn by Rhode Island College third baseman Brian Trupiano, son of former Red Sox broadcaster Jerry Trupiano.
+Brian wore this uniform in honor of his grandfather, a lifelong St. Louis Cardinals fan.
+Jaime Quiros (’00) of Boston College went on to play for the Lincoln Salt Dogs of the independent Northern League.
+Also: Danny Nugent, American International College (’06); Mike Dicato, UMass/Amherst (’07-08); John Farrell, William & Mary (’09).